stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * How do we bind to the native Vulkan libraries?

-If the reader has no interest in the _why_ and wants to get straight to the _how_ then this introductory section can easily be skipped.
+If the reader has no interest in the _why_ and wants to get straight to the _how_ then this introductory section can be skipped.

-The remaining chapters in this section are concerned with binding to the Vulkan native library, again the reader can skip to the [start](/JOVE/blog/part-2-triangle/instance) of the blog proper with the bindings assumed to be in place.
+Inevitably there is usually some _thrashing_ at the start of a new project, especially one employing new and relatively unknown technologies.
+In particular there will be a major change of direction in terms of binding to the native Vulkan library, which is the subject of the following chapters in this section.
+Again the reader can skip to the [start](/JOVE/blog/part-2-triangle/instance) of the blog proper with the bindings assumed to be in place.

 ---

 ## Background

-For several years as a personal project we had developed a Java-based OpenGL library and suite of demo applications.
+For several years as a personal project we had been developing a Java-based OpenGL library and suite of demo applications.
 With the advent of Vulkan we decided to archive the previous project and start afresh with a Vulkan implementation named __JOVE__.

-This is obviously not a small amount of effort, our rationale for such an undertaking is:
+Our rationale for this project is:

 * A general interest in 3D graphics and mathematics.